essential-contributions/pint/docs/specs/src/contracts/contracts.md

 solve satisfy;
 ```

-The above still interacts with the ERC20 contract but does not call the `transfer` method directly.
-Instead, it encodes its logic in the intent itself.
+The above still interacts with the ERC20 contract but does not use the `transfer` message directly.
+Instead, it encodes its constraints in the intent itself.
 This may give solvers more freedom when attempting to solve the intent.

 ## Solver Flow

 Solvers receive the user intent and attempt to find assignment for all the decision variables that satisfy all the constraints.
 A solution is then proposed and later checked by the validators.
-When solving an intent, solvers will first resolve all state accesses and contract calls.
+When solving an intent, solvers will first resolve all state accesses and context calls.

 For the first intent above, a solver will first write the equivalent of the following, but in the low level representation of an intent that will be defined by the protocol: